RELX

 RELX plc (pronounced "Rel-ex") is a British multinational information and analytics company headquartered in London, England.
-Its businesses provide scientific, technical and medical information and analytics; legal information and analytics; decision-making tools; and organise exhibitions.
+Its businesses provide scientific, technical and medical information and analytics; legal information and analytics; decision-making tools; and event organisation.
 It operates in 40 countries and serves customers in over 180 nations.
-It was previously known as Reed Elsevier, and came into being in 1993 as a result of the merger of Reed International, a British trade book and magazine publisher, and Elsevier, a Netherlands-based scientific publisher.
+Previously known as Reed Elsevier, the company came into being in 1993 through the merger of Reed International, a British trade book and magazine publisher, and Elsevier, a Netherlands-based scientific publisher.

-The company is publicly listed, with shares traded on the London Stock Exchange, Amsterdam Stock Exchange and New York Stock Exchange (ticker symbols: London: REL, Amsterdam: REN, New York: RELX).
-The company is one of the constituents of the FTSE 100 Index, AEX Index, Financial Times Global 500 and Euronext 100 Index.
+The company is publicly listed, with shares traded on the London Stock Exchange, the Amsterdam Stock Exchange and the New York Stock Exchange.
+The company is a constituent of the FTSE 100 Index, the AEX Index, the Financial Times Global 500 and the Euronext 100 Index.

 History

-The company, which was previously known as Reed Elsevier, came into being in 1993, as a result of the merger of Reed International, a British trade book and magazine publisher, and Elsevier, a Netherlands-based scientific publisher.
-The company re-branded itself as RELX in February 2015.
+Previously known as Reed Elsevier, the company came into being in 1993 as a result of the merger of Reed International, a British trade book and magazine publisher, and Elsevier, a Netherlands-based scientific publisher.
+The company rebranded itself as RELX in February 2015.

 Reed International

 In 1895, Albert E. Reed established a newsprint manufacturing operation at Tovil Mill near Maidstone, Kent.
-The Reed family were Methodists and encouraged good working conditions for their staff in the then-dangerous print trade.
+The Reed family was Methodist and encouraged good working conditions for their staff in the then-dangerous print trade.

 In 1965, Reed Group, as it was then known, became a conglomerate, creating its Decorative Products Division with the purchase of Crown Paints, Polycell and Sanderson's wallpaper and DIY decorating interests.

 In 1970, Reed Group merged with the International Publishing Corporation and the company name was changed to Reed International Limited.
-The company continued to grow by merging with other publishers and produced high quality trade journals as IPC Business Press Ltd and women's and other consumer magazines as IPC magazines Ltd. Reed entered the United States in 1977 by acquiring Cahners Publications, founded by Norman Cahners.
+The company continued to grow by merging with other publishers, producing high-quality trade journals under IPC Business Press Ltd and women's and other consumer magazines under IPC Magazines Ltd. Reed entered the United States in 1977 by acquiring Cahners Publishing, founded by Norman Cahners.

-In 1985, the company decided to rationalise its operations, focusing on publishing and selling off its other interests.
-Sanderson was sold to WestPoint Pepperell, Inc. of Georgia, United States, that year, while Crown Paint and Polycell were sold to Williams Holdings in 1987.
-The company's paper and packaging production operations were bundled together to form Reedpack and sold to private equity firm Cinven in 1988.
-Reed expanded its publishing by acquiring Technical Publishing from Dun & Bradstreet.
+In 1985, the company decided to rationalise its operations by focusing on publishing and selling off its other interests.
+Sanderson was sold to WestPoint Pepperell, Inc. of Georgia, United States, that year, while Crown Paints and Polycell were sold to Williams Holdings in 1987.
+The company's paper and packaging production operations were bundled together to form Reedpack and sold to the private equity firm Cinven in 1988.
+Reed then expanded its publishing division by acquiring Technical Publishing from Dun & Bradstreet.